darumatic/chef-labs/labs/lab_3_create_chef_server.md

 You did it!
 You have Chef Server up and running.

-## Noteworthy

 Just for future reference:

 * When you create your user account, note your username, password, and location of your RSA private key.
 * When you create your organization, note the name of the organization you choose.

-Closing and saving your container
+## Closing and saving your container

 In order to close and save your container, type Ctrl+D and then type in your host: